Deluxe Paint: Uses

 Deluxe Paint was frequently used for making graphics for home computer games from the late 1980s to the mid-1990s, and was used for games such as Another World, Dark Seed, Eye of the Beholder, The Secret of Monkey Island, Sim City 2000, Wolfenstein 3D, DOOM, and Quake.

 The music video for the 2003 single "Move Your Feet" by Danish alternative dance duo Junior Senior was created entirely using the Amiga version of Deluxe Paint by the art collective Shynola.

 The webcomic "Unicorn Jelly" by Jennifer Diane Reitz was completed over the course of three years using Deluxe Paint 2, one panel posted every night at midnight.

 British author and artist Molly Cutpurse used Deluxe Paint to create the video graphics for the 1989 film Murder on the Moon, starring Brigitte Nielsen.

+Deluxe Paint was used during production of the seaQuest DSV TV series (1993–1996) for most drawing, texturing, and for all screen graphics shown on the shipboard displays.

 Legacy

 After leaving EA in 1989, Silva went on to join the Yost Group, which developed Autodesk's 3D Studio.

 In 2015, Electronic Arts released the source code of "Deluxe Paint I" under a non-commercial license via the Computer History Museum for historical reasons.